Hfranz1/README-Generator/README.md

   ## Contributing

-  k
+  Hannah Franz

   ## Tests

-  i
+  To run tests, run the following command: Tests

   ## Questions

-  Please contact me with any questions h@g.com or at https://github.com/j.
+  Please contact me with any questions hannahfranz25@gmail.com or at https://github.com/hfranz1.
 =======
 # README-Generator
 Desctiption